 Anthropologists often compare human groups to one of 5 inheritance systems (Crow, Hawaiian, Iroquois, Omaha/Sioux, Sudanese/Islamic) common to the respective groups.
 The Crow and Iroquois systems are matrilineal while the Omaha system is patrilineal.
 Hawaiian is bilineal.

 The interesting thing is that the Akan and the Bantu (originally) are matrilineal.
-There are other African groups in North, West and South Africa today who have the matrilineal who also have a crow-type matrilineal system of inheritance as their basis (for more on African matrilineal groups, see The Guardians, Earth Humans and Ascension, chapter 3).
+There are other African groups in North, West and South Africa today who have the matrilineal who also have a crow-type matrilineal system of inheritance as their basis.

 Among the Mossi groups of west Africa for instance, the Lobi, Birifor, Senufo, Dorosie have Crow-type systems.
 Malidoma Some’s Dagara are related to the Lobi and the Birifor.
 There are very small groups among the Plateau Nigerians of West Africa who also have the Crow system.
 These are the Daka, Gure, Kam and Ndoro as examples.
 Most of the rest of the Plateau Nigerian groups are matrilineal.
 Among the Bantu of central and southern Africa, the Luba, Lunda, Ekonda, Mbole are all of the same Crow pattern.